mozilla/dennis/README.rst

 Read me
 =======

-dennis is a command line tool for translating and linting .po files.
+Dennis is a command line tool for translating and linting .po files.

 It includes the following subcommands: